DhivyaKK/ch01-code-refactor/README.md

 A proper semantically designed website with the help of assisstive technology gives a whole sense of webpage to users like document structure and navigation assistance.
 Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google.

+Link to the deployed project in Github:  https://dhivyakk.github.io/ch01-code-refactor/

 ## Installation

 Not applicable